 See wildlife that don’t bite.
 Actually, some of them do bite at times, but mostly if you are not careful enough.
 In the winter, many animals travel in larger groups compared to the summer.
 Better yet, they tend to spend most of their winter time in the valleys, meaning you will have plenty of opportunities to see bison, elk, and wolves, among others.
 If you are afraid of grizzly bears, I don’t recommend feeling totally safe, as grizzly bears are not always hibernating during winter.
 It is said that the chances to spot wildlife are higher in the early morning and early evening.
 If you are interested in a wildlife guided tour for this winter, check here.

-Explore the cross-country on skis, snowshoes, snowmobile or snowcoach.
+Explore the cross-country on skis, snowshoes, snowmobile,s or snowcoach.
 Whether cross-country exploration is your thing or not, you might have suspected that Yellowstone is a good place for it.
-On skis, two of the most popular trips are the Biscuit Basin Trail that crosses the Old Faithful Geyser Basin and the Blacktail Plateau Trail on Blacktail Plateau Drive.
+On skis, two of the most popular trips are the Biscuit Basin Trail which crosses the Old Faithful Geyser Basin, and the Blacktail Plateau Trail on Blacktail Plateau Drive.

 On a snowmobile, you should consider going on the Continental Divide Snowmobile trail and several other trails out of West Yellowstone.
 It is worth mentioning that during winter no more than 500 snowmobiles per day are allowed in the park.
 As such, you don’t have to worry about snowmobile traffic.
 Yellowstone National Park does not allow self-guided snowmobile tours, which can be seen as an inconvenience for those who want to enjoy the park by themselves.

-While skis and snowshoes are all you need to explore some parts of Yellowstone by yourself, you might be interested in concessionaires run guided trips.
+While skis and snowshoes are all you need to explore some parts of Yellowstone by yourself, you might be interested in concessionaires running guided trips.
 These trips are particularly recommended for those who do not have much experience with winter cross-country travel and suspect they will feel insecure by themselves.
-Offers include winter tours on skis, snowmobiles, snowshoes, and snow coach.
+Offers include winter tours on skis, snowmobiles, snowshoes, and snow coaches.
 For details, check here.

 Take a bath in a soak-friendly pool.
 Enjoying a hot spring during winter can be quite entertaining.
 The soak-friendly pools are formed where Boiling River meets Gardner River.
 This chilling place can be reached by going on the half-mile trail from the 45th Parallel Bridge.